MasterCard Worldwide Survey - Online Shopping & Ethical Spending

 MasterCard also regularly releases Insights reports providing analysis of business dynamics, financial policies and regulatory activities in the Asia/Pacific, Middle East and Africa region.
 Over 80 Insights reports have been produced since 2004.

-MasterCard (NYSE: MA), www.mastercard.com, is a global payments and technology company.
-It operates the world's fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
-MasterCard's products and solutions make everyday commerce activities-such as shopping, traveling, running a business and managing finances - easier, more secure and more efficient for everyone.
-Follow us on Twitter @MasterCardNews, join the conversation on The Heart of Commerce Blog and subscribe for the latest news.
+MasterCard (NYSE: MA) is a global payments and technology company.
+It operates the world?s fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
+MasterCard's products and solutions make everyday commerce activities-such as shopping, traveling, running a business and managing finances-easier, more secure and more efficient for everyone.
+Learn more at www.mastercard.com, follow us on Twitter @mastercardnews or join the conversation on The Heart of Commerce Blog.